rejabusafchef/For-Testing-FA_M2/README.md

-A Mobile-friendly website using HTML, CSS and Bootstrap5.
+A mobile-friendly website using HTML, CSS and Bootstrap5.